micartey/karl-the-voice-assistant/README.md

 There are a few things I don't like about this:

 - depending on proprietary software for wake words
-- they seem to just ban users randomly as well as a [company with bad reputation](https://www.reddit.com/r/cscareerquestionsCAD/comments/qee7zp/picovoice_vancouver_interview_dlsde_roles/) in general
+- they seem to are a [company with bad reputation](https://www.reddit.com/r/cscareerquestionsCAD/comments/qee7zp/picovoice_vancouver_interview_dlsde_roles/)
+- they ban users on unknown factors.
+Just pretend you are canadian - worked fine for me

 ### TODO